VasilGVasilev/airbnb/NBs/prisma.md

 once you push the schema to sync with DB you can extract a model for a type, for example -> User is used in the NavbarProps interface

+Prisma provides an automatically generated TypeScript client based on your database schema.
+This generated client includes TypeScript types that correspond to your database models, making it easy to work with your data using type safety in TypeScript.

 Need a type for Typescript, prisma client provides a **type based on the model** created:

 ```sh